Charles Maurice de Talleyrand-Périgord

-He was Napoleon's chief diplomat during the years when French military victories brought one European state after another under French hegemony.
-However, most of the time, Talleyrand worked for peace so as to consolidate France's gains.
+Talleyrand was Napoleon's chief diplomat during the years when French military victories brought one European state after another under French hegemony.
+Most of the time, he worked for peace so as to consolidate France's gains.
 He succeeded in obtaining peace with Austria through the 1801 Treaty of Lunéville and with Britain in the 1802 Treaty of Amiens.
 He could not prevent the renewal of war in 1803 but by 1805 he opposed his emperor's renewed wars against Austria, Prussia, and Russia.
 He resigned as foreign minister in August 1807, but retained the trust of Napoleon.
-He conspired to undermine the emperor's plans through secret dealings with Tsar Alexander of Russia and Austrian minister Metternich.
+He conspired to undermine the emperor's plans through secret dealings with Tsar Alexander I of Russia and the Austrian minister Klemens von Metternich.
 Talleyrand sought a negotiated secure peace so as to perpetuate the gains of the French Revolution.
-Napoleon rejected peace and, when he fell in 1814, Talleyrand supported the Bourbon Restoration decided by the Allies.
-He played a major role at the Congress of Vienna in 1814–1815, where he negotiated a favourable settlement for France and played a role in unwinding the wars of Napoleon.
+Napoleon rejected peace; when he fell in 1814, Talleyrand supported the Bourbon Restoration decided by the Allies.
+He played a major role at the Congress of Vienna in 1814–1815, where he negotiated a favorable settlement for France and played a role in unwinding the Napoleonic Wars.

-Talleyrand polarizes scholarly opinion.
-Some regard him as one of the most versatile, skilled and influential diplomats in European history, and some believe that he was a traitor, betraying in turn the Ancien Régime, the French Revolution, Napoleon, and the Restoration.
+Talleyrand polarizes opinion.
+Some regard him as one of the most versatile, skilled, and influential diplomats in European history, while others believe that he was a traitor, betraying in turn the ancien régime, the French Revolution, and Napoleon.

 Early life

 Talleyrand was born in Paris into an aristocratic family which, though ancient and illustrious, was not particularly prosperous.
 His father, Count Charles Daniel de Talleyrand-Périgord, was 20 years of age when Charles was born.
 His mother was Alexandrine de Damas d'Antigny.
 Both his parents held positions at court, but as the youngest children of their respective families, had no important income.
-Talleyrand's father had a long career in the Army, reaching the rank of lieutenant general, as did his uncle, Gabriel Marie de Périgord, despite having the same infirmity from which Talleyrand would suffer throughout his life.
+Talleyrand's father had a long career in the French Royal Army, reaching the rank of lieutenant general, as did his uncle, Gabriel Marie de Périgord, despite having the same infirmity from which Talleyrand would suffer throughout his life.
+His father served all through the Seven Years' War.